 Parched corn offers yet another scrumptious way to eat unsweet grain corn.
-Corn-breeder Deppe and Alan Kapuler, president of Peace Seeds in Corvallis, Ore., developed two OP varieties that make superior parched corn 'Magenta Parch' and 'Supai Red Parch' (see "Getting to Know Culinary Corn," Page 64, for descriptions and seed sources for each corn variety in this article).
+Corn-breeder Deppe and Alan Kapuler, president of Peace Seeds in Corvallis, Ore., developed two OP varieties that make superior parched corn 'Magenta Parch' and 'Supai Red Parch'.
 Both can be ground into wonderful-tasting cornmeal, too.

 "Parched corn starts out as a dry, crunchy morsel with a soft middle, with flavor that becomes sweeter as you chew," Deppe says.
 "The flavors are like nothing you've experienced."